trishamine/Zircon-Media-Player/README.md

-This branch is for the Github Pages for "Zircon Media Player".
+# This is a branch for hosting files.

+# (Go to the main repository branch)[https://github.com/trishamine/Zircon-Media-Player"